jeremytammik/tbc/a/1980_multiple_updater.md

     return False
 </pre>

-RPTHOMAS108

-I've always used these methods and it has always worked however I noticed recently another post to the contrary.
+**Answer:** I've always used these methods and it has always worked; however I noticed recently another post to the contrary.

-The information for those methods is cached so you should really call WorksharingUtils.CheckoutElements to confirm it since that interacts with the central file.
-The other get status methods just check the local cache information which is often right but apparently not always.
+The information for those methods is cached, so you should really call WorksharingUtils.CheckoutElements to confirm it, since that interacts with the central file.
+The other get status methods just check the local cache information, which is often right, but apparently not always.
 I think I would probably still use the get status methods as a primary check.

 The RevitAPI.chm help file gives details of the fitness for purpose for the various [methods of `WorksharingUtils`](https://www.revitapidocs.com/2023/653a0e7c-8e55-b715-b2a5-e71a416ecb14.htm).

 Testing these issues is a lot harder than it used to be due to the single licence fixed Revit user log-in.
 In the past, we just switched the Revit user name in the options dialogue and that was that.
 There should be an API method for faking Revit user names, i.e., names in a form that indicate they are obviously not actual Revit users or account holders (just for testing worksharing with add-ins).
-Instead of: log in as UserA &ndash; do something  &ndash;  log in as UserB  &ndash;  does it work?
+Instead of: log in as UserA &mdash; do something &mdash; log in as UserB &mdash; does it work?

 <center>
 <img src="img/worksharing.png" alt="Worksharing" title="Worksharing" width="500"/> <!-- 716 × 403 pixels -->